Columbia Heavenly Omni-Heat Lace-Up Review

 Our Analysis and Test Results

-The Columbia Heavenly Omni-Heat Lace-Up boot offers 11 inches of pure comfort and weather protection.
+The Heavenly Omni-Heat offers 11 inches of pure comfort and weather protection.
 Wear it for less technical hikes, to work, or around town.
-This is one of the most versatile boots tested.
+This is one of the most versatile boots we tested.

-Loaded with 200-grams of insulation, and Omni-Heat reflective technology in the liner, this boot will keep feet warm in sub-zero conditions.
-While there is ample insulation throughout the boot, the sole of this boot is relatively thin, and a source of heat loss during our super cold days out in the field.
+While there is ample insulation throughout this boot, the sole is relatively thin and was a source of heat loss during super cold days out in the field.
 As a result, we're not sure if the -25 degree temperature rating claim is correct, as we quickly lost heat when temperatures were around zero degrees, and our feet were left cold.

 Comfort & Fit

-As the lightest boots tested (weighing less than a pound!), our group of testers said it hardly felt like it was on!
-As a result, it is recommended for all-day wear, similar to the ultralight Keen Elsa.
-We also love its fur-lined interior that made stepping into this boot quite cozy, generating warmth on the go.
+As the lightest boot in our test (weighing less than a pound), you'll hardly know this boot is on your feet.
+As a result, we recommend it for all-day wear.
+We also love its fur-lined interior that makes stepping inside quite cozy, generating warmth on the go.

 Ease of Use

-Priced at $140, this boot is of decent value.
-While other boots have better protection and warmth for less, like our Best Buy award winner for just $90, this model stands out for it's super flexible and lightweight design.
+This boot is a decent value.
+While other options have better protection and warmth for less, this one stands out for its super flexible and lightweight design.
 If this is what you seek, we think the price is right.